MS Office templates – Tricks of the Trade

 “Help!
 I need to get this Microsoft Office template done, and I have no idea what I’m doing!”

 Never Fear, Ideaseed is here!

-At Ideaseed we create lots of amazing templates and our clients usually want to give us a big fat smooch to say thank you (we prefer money, just so you know.)
-They’re a time saver and they kick butt.
+At Ideaseed we create lots of amazing templates, and our clients usually want to give us a big fat smooch to say thank you (we prefer money so that you know.)
+They’re a time saver, and they kick butt.
 We promise!

 But where do you start?

-Here’s couple of tips that might make templates are more pleasant task for you.
+Here are a couple of tips that might make templates a more pleasant task for you.

-There’s no point making a template if this is a one off task.
+There’s no point creating a template if this is a one-off task.
 Templates are there to save you time in the long run.
 The idea is that it’s a model to get you started and that you can reproduce.
-When it comes to Microsoft Office, templates are usually basic documents with some elements like formatting and some content that’s set in place.
+When it comes to Microsoft Office, templates are usually basic documents with some elements like formatting and some content that is set in place.
 (That’s unless you come and see us and we can do anything you want!
-Well within reason of course, still haven’t figured out how to make templates produce wine.)
+Within reason of course – we still haven’t figured out how to make templates produce wine!)

 If you are trying to work as fast as possible, then don’t make extra work for yourself.
 Try and keep the big pieces where they are in the default template, and fiddle with the easy things – margins, font type and size.

 There are tons of ways to make a new template – especially from scratch.
 Most people like to open a blank document and start there, but that’s a very intimidating thought – so many choices!